The Pattis Family Foundation Summer Leadership Program

 Women Employed is committed to building a diverse and inclusive staff, and we encourage women, people of color, LGBTQ+ individuals, and individuals with disabilities to apply

-The deadline for The Pattis Family Foundation Summer Leadership Program application is March 29th, 2021.
+Please Note: The 2023 application for The Pattis Family Foundation Summer Leadership Program is now closed.